 As discussed above, Glutathione is a powerful antioxidant created by your cells.
 It is essential in fighting destructive free radicals by creating and increasing your lymphocytes, the cells of your immune system.
 You can take steps to increase the Glutathione levels in your body:

 - Eat foods, preferably raw, high in Vitamin C, which have some Glutathione and will also help your body produce more.
 One of the easiests ways is to eat fresh fruits and vegetables as many of them contain some level of Glutathione.
 Fruits and vegetables with the highest levels of Glutathione include: apples, bananas, peaches, melons, green peppers, potatoes, carrots, squash, broccoli and spinach.

-- Increase your melatonin intakes, which raises Glutathione levels in your muscles, brain and liver tissues.
+- Increase your melatonin, which raises Glutathione levels in your muscles, brain and liver tissues.

 - Consume food high in cysteine, like egg yolks, yogurt, red peppers, oatmeal, wheat germ and most poultry.
 Selenium and alpha lipoic acid (ALA) must be eaten as well in order for Glutathione to be used in the body.
 Foods high in selenium include: legumes, nuts, red meat, cheese and poultry.

 Raising the level of Glutathione in your body have many benefits, such as being used to treat some lung diseases, boost the immune system, treat chronic fatigue syndrome and treat HIV/AIDS and some cancers.
 By eating a healthy diet with plenty of fresh fruits and vegetables allows enough Glutathione to supplement the daily allowance of GSH.
-If you are eating a poor diet and is exposed to toxins (alcohol, nicotine, chemicals), then your Glutathione levels may be compromised and you may need to supplement you intake of this master antioxidant.
+If you are eating a poor diet and is exposed to toxins (alcohol, nicotine, chemicals), then your Glutathione levels may be compromised.